PaulB-H/weatherDash/README.md

-# Weather Dashboard
+# WeatherDash
-## Paul Bernard-Hall

-## Goals:
+## Goal:

-### Use the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.
-The documentation includes a section called "How to start" that will provide basic setup and usage instructions.
+Use the [OpenWeather API](https://openweathermap.org/api) to retrieve weather data for cities.

-### Use AJAX to hook into the API to retrieve data in JSON format.
+Use AJAX to hook into the API to retrieve data in JSON format.

-### Your app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

-### Display the following under current weather conditions:
+## Display the following under current weather conditions:
 * City
 * Date
 * Icon image
 * Temperature
 * Humidity
 * Wind speed
 * UV index

 ### Include a 5-Day Forecast below the current weather conditions.
 Each day for the 5-Day Forecast should display the following:

 * Date
 * Icon image
 * Temperature
 * Humidity

+## To Do:
-### Include a search history so that users can access their past search terms.
+Include a search history so that users can access their past search terms.
 Clicking on the city name should perform a new search that returns current and future conditions for that city.